 Currys PC World PS5 restock

-Currys PC World launched a PS5 priority pass last month, which is a much-appreciated move designed to help fight the scalpers.
+Currys PC World launched a PS5 priority pass earlier this year, which was a much-appreciated move designed to help fight the scalpers.
+One of the TG staff even managed to score a PS5 this way.

-This lottery system will randomly select entrants who will then be given the opportunity to purchase a PS5 without needing to compete with resellers and overloaded website servers.
+This lottery system randomly selected entrants who then were given the opportunity to purchase a PS5 without needing to compete with resellers and overloaded website servers.
 It’s a system that we’d love to see more retailers implement.

 John Lewis PS5 restocks